idvorkin/techdiary/notes/machine-learning.md

 ## How to measure the effectiveness of ML by problem category.

-Because conventional computing tends not to be probabilistic, we tend not to measure effectiveness.
-However, in conventional programming we often care about performance, and for that we need a standard benchmark.
+Because programming tends not to be probabilistic, we tend not to measure effectiveness.
+In programming we often care about performance, and for that we need a standard benchmark.
 Various benchmarks exist for various measures, E.g. crystal mark for disk, and battery burner for power utilization.
 Similarly to measure effectiveness you need to use a standard data set.
 Also "good values" is a function of the data set and domain.
-E.g. a precision of 99% might be great on the MNIST data set, but 50% might be good on a handwriting recognition dataset.
+E.g. a precision of 99% is OK on the MINST data set, but 50% fantastic good on a handwriting recognition dataset.

-The effectiveness of ML depends on the category of problem being solved.
-Also to measure effectiveness, you must have a dataset, as precision and recall will vary from
+The class of problem being solved determines the effectiveness of ML.
+To measure effectiveness, you must do so over a dataset.

 ### Regression: Distance of predication from actual